 It’s okay to write a meta description that cuts off halfway through the sentence.
 Just make sure you know you’re doing it.

-The descriptions for your product pages should focus on how much better this product could make the customer’s life.
-The home page description should sell the way your brand matches the customer’s wants/needs.
+The descriptions for your product pages should focus on how this product could make the customer’s life better.
+The home page description should sell the way your brand matches the customer’s wants and needs.